Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

 In the second-quantized form, the magnetic DDI for a spinor BEC is given by

-where $\hat{F}_\mu({\bm r})$ is defined by Eq.~\eqref{spindensity} and $c_{\rm dd} = \mu_0(g_F \mu_{\rm B})^2/(4\pi)$, with $g_F$ being the Land\'e g-factor for the atom.
-The dipole interaction yields a non-local term in the GP equations.
-In fact, the GP equations for a spin-1 BEC [Eq.~\eqref{spin-1GPE}] are given by
+where $\hat{F}_{\nu}({\bm r})$ is defined by Eq.~\eqref{spindensity} and $c_{\rm dd} = \mu_0(g \mu_{\rm B})^2/(4\pi)$, with $g$ being the Land\'e g-factor for the atom.
+The dipole interaction yields a non-local term in the GPEs.
+In fact, the GPEs in the presence of the DDIs for a spin-1 BEC [Eq.~\eqref{spin-1GPE}] are given by

 and those for spin-2 BEC [Eqs.~\eqref{f=2GPE2}--\eqref{f=2GPE0}] are given by

 Here, ${\bm b}$ is the effective dipole field defined by